cruiseresearchgroup/DIEF_BTS/README.md

 The Building TimeSeries (BTS) dataset covers three buildings over a three-year period, comprising more than ten thousand timeseries data points with hundreds of unique ontologies.
-Moreover, the metadata is standardized using the Brick schema.
+Moreover, the metadata is standardised in the formed of knowledge graph using the [Brick](https://brickschema.org/) schema.
 Scroll down to the [Quick Start](#quick-start) to get started.

 This is the official repository of our [NeurIPS 2024](https://neurips.cc/virtual/2024/poster/97839) DB Track paper that present this dataset.